K-PaaS/application-platform-guide-eng/install/service/rabbitmq.md

 If BOSH CLI v2 is not installed, you should first refer to the BOSH 2.0 installation guide document to install BOSH CLI v2 and familiarize the usage.

 - Check the bosh runtime-config to see if there is a rabbitmq in the bosh-dns include deployments.
- ※ If bosh-dns include deployments is not at rabbitmq, go to ~/workspace/paasta-deployment/bosh/runtime-configs and open dns.yml to add rabbitmq and update bosh runtime-config.
+ ※ (Note) If bosh-dns include deployments is not at rabbitmq, go to ~/workspace/paasta-deployment/bosh/runtime-configs and open dns.yml to add rabbitmq and update bosh runtime-config.

 > $ bosh -e micro-bosh runtime-config
 ```